tino113/QR-Code-Inventory-manager/README.md

    ```bash
    python app.py
    ```
-   The server starts on `http://localhost:5000`.
+   The server starts on `https://localhost:5000` (a self-signed certificate is generated automatically; accept the warning in the browser).
 The application checks the existing `inventory.db` on startup and recreates it if the schema is out-of-date.

 ## Usage